cloud-whisperer/mini-projects/sqs-lambda-cloudwatch/README.md

 ---

-### 🔧 What I Accomplished
+## 🔧 What I Accomplished

-📦 Created an Amazon SQS Queue
+- 📦 &nbsp;&nbsp;Created an Amazon SQS Queue
     Set up a standard SQS queue with appropriate access policies to allow message sending and receiving.

-🧑‍💻 Wrote and Deployed a Dual-Purpose Lambda Function
+- 🧑‍💻 &nbsp;&nbsp;Wrote and Deployed a Dual-Purpose Lambda Function
     Developed a Python-based Lambda function that sends a message to the queue, receives a message, and deletes it—executing the full SQS workflow.

-🔐 Configured Environment Variables and IAM Permissions
+- 🔐 &nbsp;&nbsp;Configured Environment Variables and IAM Permissions
     Used the SQS_QUEUE_URL environment variable for queue targeting and attached precise IAM policies to grant SendMessage, ReceiveMessage, and DeleteMessage permissions.

-🧪 Manually Triggered the Lambda Function
+- 🧪 &nbsp;&nbsp;Manually Triggered the Lambda Function
     Used the Lambda Console's "Test" feature to simulate an event, verify end-to-end message delivery, and observe logs in CloudWatch.

-📄 Logged Message Lifecycle Events
+- 📄 &nbsp;&nbsp;Logged Message Lifecycle Events
     Printed out sent message IDs, received message bodies, and confirmation of deletion steps for full operational visibility.

   ---